saeyslab/nichenetr/vignettes/model_construction.md

 gr_network = readRDS(url("https://zenodo.org/record/1484138/files/gr_network.rds"))
 ```

 Construct the weighted integrated ligand-signaling and gene regulatory network.
 In this vignette, we give every data source the same weight (as given by the `source_weights_df` data frame provided by default by the nichenetr package).
-The vignette showing how to use mlrMBO to optimize data source weights and other parameters will be written in the near future.
+See the vignette showing how to use mlrMBO to optimize data source weights and other parameters if interested in performing parameter optimization.

 ``` r
 # aggregate the individual data sources in a weighted manner to obtain a weighted integrated signaling network